List of Bleach characters: Ganju Shiba

 Ganju Shiba (志波 岩鷲, Shiba Ganju) is Kaien and Kūkaku's younger brother.
 He is the leader of a gang, who all ride large boars.
 Incidentally, Ganju's boar, Bonnie-chan, met her end in a nabe which Ganju himself was invited to by 4th squad captain Unohana.
 Ganju possesses a hot temper and a strong ego, though has shown a softer side, easily being cowed by his older sister, Kūkaku.
 He and his sister initially hate Soul Reapers due to the death of their brother, Kaien, though after his interactions with Ichigo Kurosaki he overcomes this.
 Ganju is not particularly attractive, something that has become a running joke in the series.
 He has a dagger which resembles a meat cleaver or a Chinese Dadao, though his skills are limited and he instead relies on his arsenal of fireworks and his earth magic.
 Ganju's earth magic does not seem to operate on the same principles as standard Soul Reaper kidō spells; the one technique he uses can reduce whatever earth it is aimed to sand or quicksand, useful when making holes in walls to escape pursuers.
 Ganju participates with Ichigo's group in entering Seireitei with the intent to understand what made his late brother never hate Soul Reaper to the very end even after being killed by one.
 He later confronted his brother's killer, Rukia, and while at first resentful, he eventually forgave her after learning the truth behind Kaien's death from Ukitake.
 During the Wandenreich's attack on Soul Society, he also participates with Ichigo, Orihime, Chad, and Yoruichi to face Yhwach in the Royal Realm.

-He is voiced by Wataru Takagi in the Japanese version of the anime and by Kyle Hebert in the English dub.
+He is voiced by Wataru Takagi in the original Japanese version of the anime and by Kyle Hebert in the English dub.

+Kasumiōji Clan

+The Kasumiōji Clan (霞大路家, Kasumiōjika) is a high-ranking noble family who are expert sword makers that appear in the Kasumiōji Conspiracy arc.
+They make use of different assassins that make up their bodyguards.
+Nobody knew it yet, but some of its members were responsible for the secret production of the Bakkōtō which is a rare weapon that Rukia Kuchiki considered illegal.